Table of Contents

 Your next piece of content could be the answer they’re looking for, and it will rank quicker since there’s not a lot of competing content.
 I’ve been able to use it to come up with blog topics for clients.
 It’s also a great way to find long-tail keywords to include in a frequently asked questions section of a post or page.”

-Gerrid Smith’s recommendation is for content teams who want to collaborate, edit docs together, and promote productive teamwork.
+Gerrid Smith’s recommendation is for content and SEO teams who want to collaborate, edit docs together, and promote productive teamwork.

 “If you are looking for one of the best tools for content writers bit.ai is what I would suggest to you.
 It is a new, sophisticated yet easy editor.
 The capacity to collaborate with peers on writing projects is a key feature of Bit’s editor.